suurjaak/h3sed/README.md

 Source Dependencies
 -------------------

-If running from source code, h3sed needs Python 2.7 or higher, and the following 3rd-party Python packages:
+If running from source code, h3sed needs Python 2.7 or Python 3.6 or higher, and the following 3rd-party Python packages:
 * pyyaml (https://pyyaml.org)
 * wxPython 4.0+ (https://wxpython.org)